timvink/mkdocs-print-site-plugin/README.md

 - Allow visitors to create PDFs from MkDocs sites
 - Support for pagination in PDFs
+- Works on all MkDocs themes
-- Support for generic and [mkdocs-material](https://github.com/squidfunk/mkdocs-material) themes, but works on all themes
+- Support for [mkdocs-material](https://github.com/squidfunk/mkdocs-material) features like instant loading and dark color themes.
 - Lightweight, no dependencies

 If you need to create PDFs programmatically, have a look at alternatives like [mkdocs-pdf-export-plugin](https://github.com/zhaoterryy/mkdocs-pdf-export-plugin) and [mkdocs-pdf-with-js-plugin](https://github.com/smaxtec/mkdocs-pdf-with-js-plugin).